 Therefore, we deduce

 where $\rho$ solves the following drift-diffusion-Poisson equation

 Since we have $\pi^\eps\,\sim\,\rho^\eps$, this leads to the following formal result

-As is turns out, the set of coordinates $(\bx \,+\, \eps\,\bv ,\bv)$ is very convenient to study the diffusive regime: it removes from the equation on $\rho^\eps$ the stiff dependence with respect to $f^\eps$ due to the transport operator, instead we end up with equation \eqref{eq pi eps} which is consistent with the limiting model \eqref{ddP equation} as $\eps$ vanishes.
-Therefore, the distribution $\pi^\eps$ will play a key role in our analysis.
+As it turns out, the set of coordinates $( \by,\bv)$, with $\by:=\bx + \eps\,\bv$ is very convenient to study the diffusive regime: it removes from the equation on $\rho^\eps$ the stiff dependence with respect to $f^\eps$ due to the transport operator.
+Instead, we end up with equation \eqref{eq pi eps} which is close to the limiting model \eqref{ddP equation}.
+Therefore, the modified spatial distribution $\pi^\eps$ will play a key role in our analysis.